ibm-cloud-docs/BlockStorage/index.md

 **Network connection**

 The speed of your Ethernet connection must be faster than the expected maximum throughput from your volume.
 Generally, don't expect to saturate your Ethernet connection beyond 70% of the available bandwidth.
-For example, if you have 6,000 IOPS and are using a 16-KB block size, the volume can handle approximately 94 MBps of throughput.
-If you have a 1-Gbps Ethernet connection to your LUN, it becomes a bottleneck when your servers attempt to use the maximum available throughput.
-It's because 70 percent of the theoretical limit of a 1-Gbps Ethernet connection (125 MB per second) would allow for 88 MB per second only.
+For example, if you have 6,000 IOPS and are using a 16 KB block size, the volume can handle approximately 94 MBps throughput.
+If you have a 1 Gbps Ethernet connection to your LUN, it becomes a bottleneck when your servers attempt to use the maximum available throughput.
+It's because 70 percent of the theoretical limit of a 1 Gbps Ethernet connection (125 MB per second) would allow for 88 MB per second only.

 To achieve maximum IOPS, adequate network resources need to be in place.
-Other considerations include private network usage outside of storage, and host side and application-specific tunings (IP stack or queue depths, and other settings).
+Other considerations include private network usage outside of storage, and host side and application-specific tunings (IP stack or [queue depths](set-host-queue-depth-settings-performance-and-endurance-storage.html), and other settings).

 Storage traffic is included in the total network usage of Public Virtual Servers.
-Please see the [Virtual Server documentation](https://console.bluemix.net/docs/vsi/vsi_public.html#public-virtual-servers) to understand limits that can be imposed by the service.
+Please see the [Virtual Server documentation](https://console.bluemix.net/docs/vsi/vsi_public.html#public-virtual-servers) to understand limits that may be imposed by the service.
+{:tip}

 ## Submitting your Order